 - The approach is to take the guidelines from the historical cost and expense margins and then forecast the future margin.

 - Likewise, Selling, General & Administrative Expenses have been historically in the range of 34%-36%.
-We can assume future SG&A expense margin on this basis.
-Likewise, we can go on for other set of expenses.
+We can assume the future SG&A expense margin on this basis.
+Likewise, we can go on for another set of expenses.

 - Interest Expense and Interest Income is covered in the Debt Schedule.